Webs History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
+The name Webs arrived in England after the Norman Conquest of 1066.
 It is a name for a weaver which was in turn derived from the Old English word webbe, meaning a woven cloth, and was used to indicate someone employed in making such fabric.
-CITATION[CLOSE]

 Early Origins of the Webs family

-Wiltshire where they held a family seat anciently from about the time of the Norman Conquest in 1066.
+The surname Webs was first found in Wiltshire where they held a family seat anciently from about the time of the Norman Conquest in 1066.
 "This name is confined south of a line drawn from the Wash to the Dee.
 It is most numerous in Somerset and Wiltshire, in the west of England; but is also well represented in Suffolk in the east of England and in Northamptonshire in the midlands."
-CITATION[CLOSE]

 Early History of the Webs family

-Another 218 words (16 lines of text) covering the years 1663, 1734, 1708, 1713 and are included under the topic Early Webs History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Webs research.
+Another 102 words (7 lines of text) covering the years 1663, 1734, 1708, 1713 and are included under the topic Early Webs History in all our PDF Extended History products and printed products wherever possible.

 Webs Spelling Variations